EESSI/test-suite/README.md

 ```

 ### Check out a feature branch from a fork
-We'll assume you already a local clone of the official test-suite repository, called 'origin'.
+We'll assume you already have a local clone of the official test-suite repository, called 'origin'.
 In that case, executing `git remote -v`, you should see:

 ```bash
 $ git remote -v